 Our lead therapeutic program is LV-101 (intranasal carbetocin) for the treatment of hyperphagia and behavior associated with Prader-Willi syndrome.

-Based on the positive results seen in the Phase 2 study, Levo Therapeutics will be starting a Phase 3 clinical trial of LV-101 later in 2018.
+Based on the positive results seen in the Phase 2 study, Levo Therapeutics conducted a Phase 3 clinical trial of LV-101, referred to as CARE-PWS.
+Top-line results from the 8-week placebo-controlled period were announced in August of 2020, and later presented at the 2021 Annual Meeting of the Endocrine Society (ENDO 2021).